Bill Hewlett: Philanthropy

 Starting in the 1960s Hewlett committed much of his time and wealth towards numerous philanthropic causes.
 In 1966, William Hewlett and his wife Flora founded the William and Flora Hewlett Foundation, which became one of the largest private foundations in the United States.
 Aside from the foundation Hewlett gave millions of dollars to universities, schools, museums, non-profit organizations and other organizations.
 Stanford University was a large recipient of his philanthropy.

 Personal life

 Hewlett married Flora Lamson in 1939, and had 5 children with her: Eleanor, Walter, James, William and Mary.
 They had 12 grandchildren.
 His wife died in 1977.
 In 1978, Hewlett married Rosemary Kopmeier Bradford.

 He was a committed conservationist and avid outdoorsman.
 As an amateur photographer and botanist, he took many photographs and samples of wildflowers.
 Some of these were donated to the California Academy of Sciences.

-Hewlett died of heart failure in Palo Alto, California on January 12, 2001 (aged 87), and was interred at Los Gatos Memorial Park, San Jose, California.
+Hewlett died of heart failure in Palo Alto, California on January 12, 2001 at the age of 87, and was interred at Los Gatos Memorial Park, San Jose, California.